Toastjpg/duckduckduck/README.md

 # duckduckduck - CSSS Mountain Madness 2022 Hackathon Project

-A simple and silly android app of a duck ducking. 🦆🦆🦆 By Johnny Mai and Jerry Deng
+A simple and silly android app of a duck ducking. 🦆🦆🦆
+\n By Johnny Mai and Jerry Deng

 - jma184@sfu.ca
 - zrd1@sfu.ca